 Why is this scam

-Anyone who are searching archives.org to identify this site have identical problem.
-This platform have been banned by their previous hosting company.
-But this dogged scammers decided to register Crowd Managers with a totally different host.
+Anyone who is searching archives.org to identify this site has the identical problem.
+This platform has been banned by their previous hosting company.
+But this dogged scammers decided to register Crown Managers with a totally different host.

 The website claims that this business is managed by four veteran traders namely David Wobbes (CEO), Marcus Alexander Mann (COO), Manuel Zeche (CFO) and Mikhail G. Porta (Head of Business Development).
-They proclaim

 But in real life, they have a very bad reputation and it got them in trouble with their host in the first place.
-That was result of many complaints being shared on the internet.
+That was the result of many complaints being shared on the internet.